Smart Home Cloud Servers

 • Privacy risks: Usage data, voice clips or video may be stored off site, exposing personal information

-• Security vulnerabilities: Data breaches, insider threats or shared hosting can compromise your system
+• Security vulnerabilities: Data breaches, insider threats or shared hosting can compromise your smart home

 • Internet dependency: If you lose internet connectivity, you lose cloud based controls and automations stop working